Who and How? Adverse Selection and flexible Moral Hazard: Model

 The cost function $C(\th,\mu)$ is weak${}^{*}$–continuous and convex in~$\mu$ for every~$\theta$ and bounded on its domain.
 Throughout we impose the following three conditions on the cost function $C$. \begin{assumption} $C(\th,\cdot)$ is increasing in the sense of first-order stochastic dominance (FOSD): for every $\th \in \Th\colon$ if $\mu'$ dominates $\mu$ in FOSD, then $C(\theta,\mu')\ge C(\theta,\mu)$. \end{assumption} \begin{assumption} $C(\th, \cdot)$ is \emph{Gâteaux differentiable}: for every $(\theta,\mu)\in\Th\times\D(X)$: there exists a continuous function $c_{\mu}(\th, \cdot)\colon X\to\mathbb{R}$ satisfying

-\end{assumption} Assumptions \ref{Ass:Mon} and \ref{Ass:Gat} are in line with the flexible moral hazard problem posed by \citet[henceforth GRS]{georgiadis2024flexible}.
-The novelty in our setup is that the cost function depends on $\th$, allowing for interplay of hidden types and hidden actions.
+\end{assumption} Assumptions \ref{Ass:Mon} and \ref{Ass:Gat} are in line with the flexible moral-hazard problem posed by \citetalias{georgiadis2024flexible}.
+The novelty in our set-up is that the cost function depends on $\th$, allowing for interplay of hidden types and hidden actions.
 Assumption \ref{Ass:Diff} concerns the dependence of the cost on $\th$: \begin{assumption} $C(\cdot,\mu)$ is strictly decreasing and continuously differentiable for all $\mu\in \D(X)$.
-Further, for all $\th\colon$ $\sup_{\m \in \D(X)} \Abs{ \frac{\partial C(\th,\mu)}{\partial \th} } < \infty$ . \end{assumption} \paragraph{Contracts.} The game between principal and agent unfolds as follows: First, the principal commits to a menu of wage contracts $W$.
-Each contract $w\colon X\to\real$ is measurable and bounded above: $\sup_{x\in X}w(x)<\infty$ for all $w \in W$.
-Then, the agent selects one contract from the menu or rejects the menu, in which case he gets his outside option with payoff $0$.
+Further, for all $\th\colon$ $\sup_{\m \in \D(X)} \Abs{ \frac{\partial C(\th,\mu)}{\partial \th} } < \infty$ . \end{assumption} \paragraph{Contracts.} The game between the principal and agent unfolds as follows: First, the principal commits to a menu of feasible wage contracts \( W \subseteq \mathcal{W}\), where $\mathcal{W}$ is the set of all feasible contracts.
+Each feasible contract \( w \colon X \to \real \) is measurable, bounded above, and potentially constrained by minimum and maximum allowed payments.
+That is,

+where \( \underline{w} \) and \( \bar w \) belong to the extended reals and capture potential limited liability restrictions.\footnote{For instance, $\underline{w} = \bar w=0$ represents the usual bilateral limited liability case, while $\underline{w}=-\infty$ and $\bar w=+\infty$ is the case without any limited liability constraint.} Then, the agent selects one contract from the menu or rejects the menu, in which case he gets his outside option with payoff $0$.
 If the agent selects a contract, he privately chooses an output distribution $\mu \in \D(X)$.
 Finally, $x\sim \m$ realizes publicly and the principal pays the promised wage to the agent.

 Type~$\theta$'s expected utility from choosing distribution $\mu$ under contract $w$ is